-Section A General information relating to your company including financial reports.
-Section B A complete list of your company's exports to Australia over the investigation period.
+- Section A General information relating to your company including financial reports. - Section B A complete list of your company's exports to Australia over the inquiry period.

 Section C A list of goods sold on the domestic market of the country of export (like goods) that may be compared to the goods under consideration (the goods).
-Section D A detailed list of all of your company's sales of like goods in your domestic market.
-Section E Information to allow a fair comparison between export and domestic prices.

-Section F Information in relation to your company's exports of like goods to
+- Section D A detailed list of all of your company's sales of like goods in your domestic market. - Section E Information to allow a fair comparison between export and domestic prices. - Section F Information in relation to your company's exports of like goods to countries other than Australia. - Section G Costs to make and sell, for exports to Australia and for the domestic market. - Section H Exporter's Declaration - Section I Exporter Questionnaire response checklist - Appendix 1 A glossary of terms used in this questionnaire

-Section F Information in relation to your company's exports of like goods to countries other than Australia.

-Section G Costs to make and sell, for exports to Australia and for the domestic market.

-Section H Your declaration.

-Section I A checklist.

-Appendix 1 A glossary of terms used in this questionnaire